Instruments Owned by Nippon Music Foundation

 • 1736 Cello“Paganini”

-• This is one of the only six sets of quartet compiled with Antonio Stradivari’s (1644-1737) instruments known to exist today.
-All the instruments of this quartet were once owned by Niccolò Paganini (1782-1840), a legendary violinist during the 19th century.
+• This is one of only six remaining sets of quartets compiled with Antonio Stradivari’s (1644-1737) instruments known to exist today.
+All the instruments of this quartet were once owned by the legendary violinist Niccolò Paganini (1782-1840) during the 19th century.
 Nippon Music Foundation acquired this quartet from the Corcoran Gallery of Arts in Washington, D.C. in 1994 and loans them as a set succeeding the will of Madam Anna E. Clark who donated the quartet to the Corcoran Gallery.

 “Paganini Quartet”